Fritz Brügel

 Fritz Brügel (13 February 1897 – 4 July 1955) was an Austrian-Czechoslovak diplomat, journalist and writer.

 Early life

 Brügel was born in Vienna, Austria-Hungary, on 13 February 1897.
-He was the son of the social democratic journalist and historian Ludwig Brügel, who would perish in the Theresienstadt Ghetto in 1942, a victim of the Holocaust.
+He was the son of the social democratic journalist and historian Ludwig Brügel and Susanna Hönigsfeld from Großmeseritsch (Velké Meziříčí), who would perish in the Theresienstadt Ghetto in 1942, a victim of the Holocaust.
 Brügel's family moved to Prague, Czechoslovakia, where he would spend most of his childhood.
 Following the end of his military service, he studied history at the University of Vienna.
 He graduated with a Doctorate in Philosophy in 1921, with a thesis on the study of Germans in Bohemia.

 Career

 Brügel soon became the head of the social science study library in the Vienna Chamber of Labor, and he worked as a journalist for several years on social democratic works.
 From 1923 to 1934, he was also a member of the Socrates Lodge at the Grand Lodge of Vienna.
 He co-founded the Association of Socialist Writers in 1933, and he participated in the February Uprising of 1934 after joining the Communist Party of Austria.